The light of the gospel of the glory of Christ 2 Corinthians 4:5

 1) Take a course with World Bible School

-One way to begin that journey is simply to start “walking” through the Bible yourself.* World Bible School (WBS) is a great way to engage with Scripture for the very first time.
+One way to begin that journey is to simply start “walking” through the Bible.* World Bible School (WBS) is a great way to engage with Scripture for the very first time.
 WBS offers free, online classes to help you learn more about the Word of God and his Son, Jesus.
 There are no time limits and no schedules, so feel free to take the courses as you can.
 By signing up here, I’ll be able to track your progress, offer encouragement, and answer any questions you might have along the way.

 2) Take a walk through the Big Picture of the Bible

 Another way to engage Scripture for the first time is to start with a map.* A few years ago I had the opportunity to lead our youth through just such a study.
-Our goal was to survey the “Big Picture” of the Bible—the single, overarching narrative of Scripture—in order to live out “the true story of the whole world.”* You can preview the individual lessons here on the website, and if you’d like, contact me at the form below so we can get started.
+Our goal was to survey the “Big Picture” of the Bible—the single, overarching narrative of Scripture—in order to live out “the true story of the whole world.”* You can preview the individual lessons here on the website, and if you’d like, contact me below so we can get started.

 Ask.
 Seek.
 Knock.